 There were 3 parts to this month’s homework:

-- Because of the anger i revealed not only towards my 7 year old self but also to myself as an adult, my therapist asked me to write another letter to my 7 year old self, showing empathy, compassion and a greater understanding.
+- Because of the anger I revealed, not only towards my 7 year old self but also to my adult self, my therapist asked me to write another letter to my 7 year old self, showing empathy, compassion and a greater understanding from my adult self.
 I also suggested that I should include an apology in the letter for punishing my 7 year old self, blaming her for not handling things differently, my therapist thought this was a very good idea, the key being to fully express my feelings in the letter.
 I was to get a picture of myself at age 7 and look at the picture whilst I wrote the letter.
 I was told to let all my emotions out, cry until I could cry no more, both during writing the letter and afterwards.

 - I was also asked to write a list of NATS (Negative Automatic Thoughts).
 And to remember, these thoughts are just thoughts, not facts.
 (I suspect these will be looked at more in a future session).